jarviscanada/jarvis_data_eng_NaimSyed/README.md

 ## Highlighted Projects
-**UIPath Invoice Processor**: Developed a custom RPA solution using UIPath to automatically generate cost centre breakdowns to allocate employee benefit expens invoices.
-Collaborated with cross-functional teams using agile project management to effectively manage timelines across planinng, development, and testing phases.
+**UIPath Invoice Processor**: Developed a custom RPA solution using UIPath to automatically generate cost center breakdowns to allocate employee benefit expense invoices.
+I collaborated with cross-functional teams using agile project management to manage timelines across the planning, development, and testing phases.
 The final product helped result in a reduction in manual administration time by 70%.

 **TMU Group RRSP Restructuring Project**: Led a project to improve employee participation in the Group RRSP valued at >$17 million.
-I analyzed data on 50+ funds offered by TMU and established a risk profile based on the employee demographics and relevant contribution trends.
-I then finalized 20 top performing funds to recommend and presented my findings to key stakeholders with positive reception and moved forward with implementation.
+I analyzed data on 50+ funds offered by TMU and established a risk profile based on employee demographics and relevant contribution trends.
+I then finalized 20 top-performing funds to recommend and presented my findings to key stakeholders with a positive reception and moved forward with implementation.

 ## Professional Experiences

 **Business Systems Analyst, Jarvis (September 2024 - present)**: Worked on various projects using relevant technologies such as Linux/Bash, SQL, Java, Data Analytics with Python, and Docker.
-Collaborated with team using Agile project management methodologies to achieve project goals.
+I collaborated with team members using Agile project management methodologies to achieve project goals.

 **Analyst, Payroll and Benefits Operations, CPP Investments (July 2021 - June 2023)**: Collaborated with cross-functional departments to lead Workday system enhancement projects including vendor system integrations, implementing self-service benefit administration, automated benefit allowance notifications, and expense report data integrity controls.
-Contributed to policy development by analyzing pension and benefit data and effectively communicating recommendations to stakeholders.
+Contributed to policy development by analyzing pension and benefits data and effectively communicating recommendations to stakeholders.

 ## Education